Inducing Equilibria via Incentives: Simultaneous Design-and-Play Ensures Global Convergence: Introduction

-The goal of this paper is to develop a provably efficient method for guiding the agents in a social system towards a socially optimal outcome by modifying their payoffs with incentives.
-As the agents usually pursue their self-interests freely, they can be seen as playing a non-cooperative game.
-Accordingly, their best response can be predicted by the Nash equilibrium of the game \citep{nash1951non}.
-Therefore, the incentive design problem naturally possesses a bi-level structure \citep{anandalingam1992hierarchical, luo1996mathematical, colson2007overview}, in which an upper-level ``designer" chooses the incentives while anticipating the response of the agents, who play a non-cooperative game at a lower level.
+The goal of this paper is to develop a provably efficient method for guiding the agents in a non-cooperative game towards a socially desirable outcome --- e.g., the one that maximizes the social welfare --- by modifying their payoffs with incentives.
+The resulting problem may be naturally interpreted as a Stackelberg game \citep{von1952theory} in which the ``incentive designer" is the leader while the agents being regulated are the followers.
+Hence, it naturally possesses a bilevel structure \citep{anandalingam1992hierarchical}: at the upper level, the ``designer" optimizes the incentives by anticipating and regulating the best response of the agents, who play a non-cooperative game at the lower level.
+As the lower-level agents pursue their self-interests freely, their best response can be predicted by the Nash equilibrium \citep{nash1951non}, which dictates no agent can do better by unilaterally changing their strategy.
+Accordingly, the incentive design problem is a mathematical program with equilibrium constraints (MPEC) \citep{luo1996mathematical}.

-This incentive design problem is difficult to solve because even getting a first-order derivative through the bi-level structure is difficult \citep{friesz1990sensitivity}.
-To calculate the gradient of the designer's objective at equilibrium, which provides a principled direction for the designer to update the incentives, one must \textit{anticipate} how the equilibrium is affected by the changes \citep{friesz1990sensitivity}.
+In the optimization literature, MPECs are well-known for their intractability \citep{colson2007overview}.
+Specifically, even getting a first-order derivative through their bilevel structure is a challenge.
+In the incentive design problem, for example, to calculate the gradient of the designer's objective at equilibrium, which provides a principled direction for the designer to update the incentives, one must \textit{anticipate} how the equilibrium is affected by the changes \citep{friesz1990sensitivity}.
 This is usually achieved by performing a sensitivity analysis, which in turn requires differentiation through the lower-level equilibrium problem, either implicitly or explicitly \citep{li2020end}.
 No matter how the sensitivity analysis is carried out, the equilibrium problem must be \textit{solved} before updating the incentives.
 The resulting algorithm thus admits a double loop structure: in the outer loop, the designer iteratively moves along the gradient; but to find the gradient, it must allow the lower level game dynamics to run its course to arrive at the equilibrium given the current incentives.